OnChainSurvivor/OnChainSurvivor/README.md

 -   **Twitter**:  [@ChainSurvivor](https://twitter.com/chainsurvivor)

 Thank you for visiting our repository!
-We hope you enjoy playing Onchain Survivor as much as we enjoy developing it.
+We hope you enjoy Onchain Survivor as much as we enjoy developing it.
 Happy surviving! 🌍🎮